GreenswayAB/BIRDS/cran-comments.md

 * remote win-builder.r-project.org (/wfjJw9QWLsmf/)

 ## R CMF check results
-There where no ERRORs, WARNINGs or NOTEs
+There where no ERRORs, WARNINGs or NOTEs on local RMD check

 Only during r-devel build I get a Note regarding my email, but it is the one I use.
   CRAN incoming feasibility ...
 NOTE
   Maintainer: ‘Alejandro Ruete <aleruete@gmail.com>’

-We did the following changes based on the package reviewrs recommendations:
+We did the following changes based on the package reviewers recommendations:
-* We Fixed Rd markup for DOIs and canonical URLs for packages.

-* We removed the redundant 'A Set of Tools or' from your title and description.

-* We now only use single, undirected quotes to mark packages

-* We now only use double quotes to mark paper titles

-* We now explain the all acronyms in the description text. e.g. GBIF

-* We cite the references when needed following the recommended stantards.
-Although they cant be added as a list in the Description file.

-* We now removed "+ file LICENSE" and add the LICENSE file to .rbuildignore as there is no modification to it.

-* We changed all print()/cat() messages to the appropriate message()/warning()

-* We either uncommented or removed commented lines in the examples.

-* We now explain how to instead of intalling packages for the user.
+* we changed the beginning of the description so that it does not start with "This package".

-* we now reset the par() setting at the end of your examples if otherwise changed
+* we now are careful to reset user option on the examples using oldpar <- par(no.readonly = TRUE)
+  ...
+  par(oldpar)

+and in functions that so require via oldpar <- par(no.readonly = TRUE)       # code line i on.exit(par(oldpar))                    # code line i + 1

+* we now avoid \dontrun{} (replaced with \donttest{}) as it is not adequate on our case, and  removed both \dontrun{} and \donttest{} when we use instead if(interactive())

 ## Downstream dependencies
 There are currently no downstream dependencies for this package